pip-services/pip-services-docs/content/en/python/components/cache/cache_entry.md

 #### is_expired
-Checks if this value already expired.
+Checks if this value has already expired.

 > is_expired(): bool

-- **returns**: bool - true if the value already expires and false otherwise.
+- **returns**: bool - true if the value has already expired and false otherwise.

 #### set_value